Lining the Narrows

 The lower section of the Grande Ronde River has an exclamation point after running for most of its course with water and rapids that, for the most part, aren’t too difficult to row.

 The Narrows is a Class IV, formed by rock shelves on either side with a skimpy slot down the middle.
 Here’s a picture of the river just above where it all gets channeled in.
 Take a look at how broad the water is.
 Sure, it’s shallow, but that’s a wide river right there.
+It was actually kind of fun.
+We lined three boats through and had a nice swim at the bottom after some sweaty times running along the rocks — exactly the kind of moment that makes a Grande Ronde 5-Day Rafting Adventure unforgettable.

 The before picture shows us easing the raft down with ropes just above where things get busy.